ludoaubert/linkedboxdraw/README.md

 Just been hired on a software (or data) project.
 You need to quickly understand how the data is structured.
 With linkedboxdraw, you can quickly create your own map.
 To look at an example of map : https://ludoaubert.github.io/linkedboxdraw/table_edit_ti.html

-In the case of relational diagrams, there are some SQL scripts that are available to produce a file structured like provided example https://github.com/ludoaubert/linkedboxdraw/blob/master/diagdata.json
+In the case of relational diagrams, there are some SQL scripts that are available to produce a diagram file.

 SQL Server : https://ludoaubert.github.io/linkedboxdraw/SelectMetaData_SQLServer.sql

 MySQL : https://ludoaubert.github.io/linkedboxdraw/SelectMetaData_MySQL.sql

 other engines : you can create your own script and share it.

-The scripts are standard SQL with possibly a few vendor specific details.
+You can then proceed to load the diagram file by pressing the "File Choose" button in the "File Input" section of https://ludoaubert.github.io/linkedboxdraw/table_edit_ti.html

 Or you can enter the information (box titles, box fields and links) manually.

 Section "Table Edit" is a simple GUI where you can type in your box (table) names, and a list of fields (columns) that belong to each box.
 You can also create logical links from one box to another (foreign keys) by using the "Box Link" section.
 Sometimes, a box might be connected to almost all other boxes, in which case you might want to express these logical links using field color matching instead of geometric links.
-In this case , you will use the "Field Color" section.
+In this case , you might use the "Field Color" section.

 You can save your diagram data to a json file by pressing "Save As" in the "File Output" section.